-Abdominal fullness or bloating occurs when excess gas builds up in
+Abdominal fullness or bloating occurs when excess gas builds up in the digestive tract.

 Common causes of gas include:

 - Swallowed air.
 If swallowed air is not burped up, it passes through the digestive tract and is released through the anus as gas (flatus).
 Excessive air swallowing may cause hiccups.

 - Gas-producing foods and drinks, such as beans, broccoli, carbonated drinks, and beer.
 The amount of gas that different foods cause varies from person to person.